medusa-project/active-medusa/README.md

 ## Node Hierarchy Traversal

-The `children` method will allow you to enumerate a container's LDP children:
+The `children` method will enable you to enumerate a container's LDP children:

 ```ruby
 collection = Collection.find('..')